R1egn/.vim/README.md

 # .vim
-All my vim settings from all my computers all in one spot!
+All my Vim settings from all my computers all in one spot!

 ## General comments
-- Keep it simple.
+- Keep it simple yo.
 - Things shouldn't break on individual computers.
 - All file system stuff should point to the files inside the repository.
 Is that a good idea?
 (Yes it is.) ~~Should the repository contain scripts to